fediverse-devnet/feditest/docs/plan/faq.md

 gets WordPress to create a new test post, the test receives the message, and checks whether it is of the right format according to the relevant standards.

-Here's an example for an "interop tests" of a similar situation:
+Here's an example for an "interop test" of a similar situation:

 I want to test that a post made in WordPress shows up in the feed of an account already following the WordPress site from Mastodon.
 The test (through the WordPress App